EnterNerdyName/InventoryManagementSystem/README.md

 •  ensuring that a product must have a name, price, and inventory level (default 0)

 K.  Demonstrate professional communication in the content and presentation of your submission.

+Competent Rubric:
+•  Main Screen - The main screen includes all required controls and presents a professional appearance.
+The code is complete and functions properly.
+•  Add Part Screen - The “Add Part” screen includes all required controls and presents a professional appearance.
+The code is complete and functions properly.
+•  Modify Part Screen - The “Modify Part” screen includes all required controls, and presents a professional appearance.
+The code is complete and functions properly.
+•  Add Product Screen - The “Add Product” screen includes all required controls and presents a professional appearance.
+The code is complete and functions properly.
+•  Modify Product Screen - The “Modify Product” screen includes all required controls and presents a professional appearance.
+The code is complete and functions properly.
+•  Class Structure - The application includes all required classes and correctly associated instance variables.
+The variables are only accessible through getter methods and are only modifiable through setter methods.
+The code is complete and functions properly.
+•  Main Screen Functions - The main screen includes all required functionalities and reflects the methods in the attached class diagram.
+The code is complete and functions properly.
+•  Add Part Screen Functions - The “Add Part” screen includes all required functionalities and reflects the methods in the attached class diagram.
+The code is complete and functions properly.
+•  Modify Part Screen Functions - The “Modify Part” screen includes all required functionalities and reflects the methods in the attached class diagram.
+The code is complete and functions properly.
+•  Add Product Screen Functions - The “Add Product” screen includes all required functionalities and reflects the methods in the attached class diagram.
+The code is complete and functions properly.
+•  Modify Product Screen Functions - The “Modify Product” screen includes all required functionalities and reflects the methods in the attached class diagram.
+The code is complete and functions properly.
+•  Exception Controls Set 1 - The application includes one required exception control from set 1, and uses appropriate language in the custom error messages.
+The code is complete and functions properly.
+•  Exception Controls Set 2 - The application includes one required exception control from set 2, and uses appropriate language in the custom error messages.
+The code is complete and functions properly.
+•  Professional Communication - Content reflects attention to detail, is organized, and focuses on the main ideas as prescribed in the task or chosen by the candidate.
+Terminology is pertinent, is used correctly, and effectively conveys the intended meaning.
+Mechanics, usage, and grammar promote accurate interpretation and understanding.

+Approaching Compentency Rubric:
+•  Main Screen - The main screen does not include all required controls or present a professional appearance.
+The code contains errors or is incomplete.
+•  Add Part Screen - Add Part Screen - The “Add Part” screen does not include all required controls or present a professional appearance.
+The code contains errors or is incomplete
+•  Modify Part Screen - The “Modify Part” screen does not include all required controls or present a professional appearance.
+The code contains errors or is incomplete.
+•  Add Product Screen - The “Add Product” screen does not include all required controls or present a professional appearance.
+The code contains errors or is incomplete.
+•  Modify Product Screen - The “Modify Product” screen does not include all required controls or present a professional appearance.
+The code contains errors or is incomplete.
+•  Class Structure - The application does not include all required classes or includes incorrectly associated instance variables.
+The variables are accessible and modifiable outside getter and setter methods.
+The code is incomplete or does not function properly.
+•  Main Screen Functions - The main screen does not include all required functionalities or does not reflect the methods in the attached class diagram.
+The code contains errors or is incomplete.
+•  Add Part Screen Functions - The “Add Part” screen does not include all required functionalities or does not reflect the methods in the attached class diagram.
+The code contains errors or is incomplete.
+•  Modify Part Screen Functions - The “Modify Part” screen does not include all required functionalities or does not reflect the methods in the attached class diagram.
+The code contains errors or is incomplete.
+•  Add Product Screen Functions - The “Add Product” screen does not include all required functionalities or does not reflect the methods in the attached class diagram.
+The code contains errors or is incomplete.
+•  Modify Product Screen Functions - The “Modify Product” screen does not include all required functionalities or does not reflect the methods in the attached class diagram.
+The code contains errors or is incomplete.
+•  Exception Controls Set 1 - The application does not include one required exception control from set 1, or the language used in the custom error messages is not appropriate or distracts from the application.
+The code contains errors or is incomplete.
+•  Exception Controls Set 2 - The application does not include one  required exception control from set 2, or the language used in the custom error messages is not appropriate or distracts from the application.
+The code contains errors or is incomplete.
+•  Professional Communication - Content is poorly organized, is difficult to follow, or contains errors in mechanics, usage, or grammar that cause confusion.
+Terminology is misused or ineffective.

+Not Evident Rubric:
+•  Main Screen - No code is provided for a main screen.
+•  Add Part Screen - No code is provided.
+•  Modify Part Screen - No code is provided.
+•  Add Product Screen - No code is provided.
+•  Modify Product Screen - No code is provided.
+•  Class Structure - No code is provided.
+•  Main Screen Functions - No code is provided.
+•  Add Part Screen Functions - No code is provided.
+•  Modify Part Screen Functions - No code is provided.
+•  Add Product Screen Functions - No code is provided.
+•  Modify Product Screen Functions - No code is provided.
+•  Exception Controls Set 1 - No code is provided.
+•  Exception Controls Set 2 - No code is provided.
+•  Professional Communication - Content is unstructured, is disjointed, or contains pervasive errors in mechanics, usage, or grammar.
+Vocabulary or tone is unprofessional or distracts from the topic.